jdegand/dev-to-clone/README.md

 - Random color background (on hover card) is crudely implemented.
 - Semantics can be improved.
 I used a lot of div wrappers.
 - Tab functionality for the hover card.
 - I originally used a hook for the useQuery request but I changed that later.
 So I could try to convert back to a hook.
-React query does seem to really on separate hooks for testing.
+React query seems to rely on separate hooks for testing.

 ### Useful resources